Pore water pressure and the importance of drainage

 It is very important to consider negative pore pressure when designing earthworks, including reinforced soil structures, particularly when using well-compacted clay fill.

 Clay fill compacted to a normal earthworks specification is likely to have negative pore pressure up to considerable heights.
-Pore pressures are only likely to become positive at the base of very high structures (more than 10m to 15m high), or at lower heights, if the clay was on the wet side and therefore soft during placement.
+Pore pressures are only likely to become positive at the base of very high structures (more than 10m to 15m high), or at lower heights, if the clay was wet and therefore soft during placement.

 Suction is typically ignored in design and so provides an additional margin against failure or poor performance of the structure.
 As a result, it is a good idea to maintain suction in the long term.